21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

-# Research project template
+# Research Project Template

-This section documents the [Research project template](https://github.com/21centuryweather/research-project-template) that follows responsible practices for research projects in climate and weather using Python or R as a programming language.
+This section documents the [Research Project Template](https://github.com/21centuryweather/research-project-template) that follows responsible practices for research projects in climate and weather using Python or R as a programming language.
 It is meant to help users incorporate good practices one by one by automatically organising code, analysis, figures and documentation.

 Copier is required to use this template.
 Copier is an open-source tool that hydrates projects from templates.
 This template was developed using Copier v9.15.0 and older versions haven't been tested.